I know this is a tad late; but "Happy New Year!"

 Part of the tradition, along with cooking a fabulous meal and blending up some "over-refreshing" cocktails, is to share our "low" and "high" for the year, as well as our hopes and dreams for the NEW year.
 So at 11.30, with vino in hand, we sit down, open up our hearts, and toast to living, learning, and growing.
 After leaving the boys at about 2AM Mel and I further the tradition; we drive home together and then sit in the car until the sun comes up - laughing, crying and dreaming.
 She is so loving and insightful, and I consider her one of my greatest teachers in this life.
 So Melly - this post is for you, as a humorous "send off" to your new life in India.

-I must admit, that I do post this vegetarian recipe with tongue firmly in cheek, seeing as last year, when we were making this vegetarian omelette together, Mel was a fellow vegetarian who ate eggs.
+I must admit, that I do post this recipe with tongue firmly in cheek, seeing as last year, when we were making this omelette together, Mel was a fellow vegetarian who ate eggs.
 But seeing as her new husband is Hindu, she has now had to give up eggs!
 I do not post this omelette recipe as a cruel culinary taunt.
 Rather, a celebration of funny memories, that can never be replicated.

-This vegetarian omelette, that I adapted from a little book in my sister's recipe collection aptly called "Fast Food" is so delicious that I set myself a goal of taking a really "mouth-watering" photo that would make all of you healthy blender pigs want to jump into the screen and devour this eggy delight with reckless abandon.
+This omelette, that I adapted from a little book in my sister's recipe collection aptly called "Fast Food" is so delicious that I set myself a goal of taking a really "mouth-watering" photo that would make all of you want to jump into the screen and devour this eggy delight with reckless abandon.
 So Melly helped me lovingly place every single julienned vegetable into the end of this omelette in order to make this dream come true and take the perfect photo.
 We were laughing so hard we had to have more than a few goes at it!
-Melly kept saying as we screwed up yet another one, "Tessy, I love you and this recipe blog, but I am so hungry"!
+Melly kept saying as we screwed up yet another one, "Tessy, I love you and your blog, but I am so hungry"!
 LOL!
 Every time I eat an omelette, guffaws are uncorked as I lovingly remember this story, and my friend's commitment to my eggy perfection.